thomaswp/SourceCheck/HintEvaluation/src/com/snap/eval/export/DatashopFormat.md

 * varRef: Nodes with "var" type will have this reference to the variable they represent.
 Note that these nodes also have their own ID, which identifies the individual variable block (that the user can move around), and multiple such "var" block can reference the same variable.
 * value: A literal block may have a value.
 This will only be true for integers and hard-coded values, since free-text input can't be guaranteed to be unidentifiable.

+## Feedback Text

+All hints instruct the student to change the children under one node of the AST.
+When present, the Feedback Text colum will contain a JSON object with the following fields:
+* parentID: the ID of the parent AST node, the children of which the hint directs the user to change.
+If the parent is a `script` node, it will not have an ID, in which case this refers to the script's parent node.
+* parentType: the type of the parent node in the AST (e.g. snapshot, callBlock, etc.).
+* scriptIndex: if the parent is a script, this gives the child index of that script under it's parent, so that the script can be exactly identified using this value and the parentID.
+* from: the current list of children of the parent node in the AST.
+* to: the recommended list of children of the parent node in the AST, as suggested by the hint.
+* message: the actual text shown to the user, in the case of a "structure hint," which gives text rather than showing what blocks to change.